Who are Social Entrepreneurs?

 Resourceful: Because social entrepreneurs operate within a social context rather than the business world, they have limited access to capital and traditional market support systems.
 As a result, social entrepreneurs must be exceptionally skilled at mustering and mobilizing human, financial and political resources.

-Results oriented: Ultimately, social entrepreneurs are driven to produce measurable returns.
-These results transform existing realities, open up new pathways for the marginalized and disadvantaged, and unlock society's potential to effect social change.
+returns.
+These results transform existing realities, open up new pathways for the marginalized and

 Videos on Social Entrepreneurship